aaronwhitesell/cspost/_posts/2019-07-12-dynamic-value-sets-with-the-new-valueset-object.md

 categories: posts
 title: "Dynamic Value Sets With the New ValueSet Object"
 tags: [Logic]
-date-string: JUNE 3, 2019
+date-string: JULY 12, 2019
 ---

 CSPro 7.3 introduces new ways to work with dynamic value sets.
 Dynamic value sets define the acceptable options for a field and they vary based on responses previously given.
 Typical value sets, defined in the data dictionary, define a fixed set of responses for a field, but with a dynamic value set, you can customize these responses based on specific conditions.

 Prior to CSPro 7.3, you could create dynamic value sets using arrays, but working with these was cumbersome and not intuitive.
 Now there is a valueset object that allow for simpler, and more sophisticated, value set creation.
 Four scenarios are presented below that show how to use the new valueset object.

-#### Easily Create a Dynamic Value Set in a Loop
+## Easily Create a Dynamic Value Set in a Loop

 A typical task is to create a value set based on some attributes entered previously.
 For example, you might want to present a list of people in a household who are aged 15+ as eligible heads of household.
 Using the valueset object with a **for** loop with a **where** condition makes this task trivial: